 Safety Net at Nashville Humane Association (NHA) exists to preserve the human-animal bond by providing a resource response to both every-day challenges and often overwhelming crises.
 Resources relating to behavioral, training and rehoming guidance in addition to resource referrals for veterinary care, housing assistance and human services are provided in-shelter, online, by phone and through partners in our community.
-Services such as our Pet Food and Supply Bank, Low-Cost Spay and Neuter Clinic, and Directory of Resources grant access to care to the most vulnerable populations, often those who face the greatest barriers and most harmful stigmas in our community.
+Services and programs such as our Pet Food and Supply Bank, Low-Cost Spay and Neuter Clinic, Training for Forever program and Directory of Resources grant access to care to the most vulnerable populations, often those who face the greatest barriers and most harmful stigmas in our community.
 As we expand, our aim remains clear – to preserve the human-animal bond, improve access to care and reduce barriers therein.

 Safety Net serves a wide variety of persons and their pets but as many of our communications are done via email and text, our primary target group are those in their 20s-60s.
 As we understand this creates a barrier in improving access to care, we remain committed to creating partnerships in the community in effort to reach those not included in this age bracket.